Learn · Read

 VEQT vs XEQT: What's the Difference (And Which Should You Buy)?

 If you've spent any time on Canadian personal finance forums, you've seen this debate.
 "Should I buy VEQT or XEQT?"
-It might be the single most asked question in Canadian ETF investing.
+It is the single most-asked question in Canadian ETF investing.

 The short answer: for most investors, it doesn't matter much.
 They're very similar products with very similar outcomes.
 But the differences are real, and they go deeper than the spreadsheet.
 So why does this site exist?
 Why "BuyVEQT" and not "BuyXEQT"?